Bluebird (Buffalo Springfield song): Releases and charts

 Atco issued the two-minute version of "Bluebird" on June 15, 1967, on the then-standard 7-inch 45 rpm record single.
 Initially, it performed well on area radio, reaching number two on KHJ (AM), a highly ranked Top 40 station.
 The single entered the U.S. Billboard Hot 100 on July 15, 1967, at number 78 and three weeks later it peaked at number 58.
-By September 2, "Bluebird" had exited the chart, having spent only seven weeks on the Hot 100.
+By September 2, "Bluebird" had exited the chart, having spent seven weeks on the Hot 100.
 With Young's departure and Palmer's recurring immigration problems, the group was already in an uncertain state and "the failure of 'Bluebird' became a turning point for the Springfield", according to Einarson.
 Richie Furay elaborated:

 In November 1967, the four and a half minute version was released on the group's second album, Buffalo Springfield Again.
 It is also included on Retrospective: The Best of Buffalo Springfield (1969), the Buffalo Springfield box set (2001), and What's That Sound?
 Complete Albums Collection (2018).